Business Model Validation

 - What does it cost?

-- What's typical conversion?
+- What is typical conversion?

 - Do we have required assets?

-Week 2: Small test
+Week 2: small test

 - Spend $500 or 10 hours